 The more active breeds of dog can cover huge distances quickly, and it only takes a distraction like a bird or rabbit for a dog to disappear into the distance.
-Take Fenton, for example, the plucky black Labrador that became an internet sensation after he went after a herd of deer in Richard Park.
+Take Fenton, for example, the plucky black Labrador that became an internet sensation after he went after a herd of deer in Richmond Park.

 The trouble is, many dogs end up lost and disorientated, potentially miles away from their owners.
 For the families involved, this can lead to hours of searching and shouting the dog’s name in the hope that they will eventually come back.
 So can technology and the engineer lend a hand?